Trump Score Card

 8/11/17: Corporate America is having its best earnings season in 13 years

-8/14/17: Trump slows federal regs to a crawl in first six months which we believe is the main reason the economy has improved so quickly under Trump.
+8/14/17: Trump slows federal regs to a crawl in first six months which has contributed improved economy under Trump.

 8/29/17: U.S. consumer confidence (level of spending that consumers will engage in) hits the second-highest level since the year 2000.

 9/1/17: The U.S. dollar hit its longest losing streak since 2007.

 9/7/17: Hunger the in U.S. drops to the lowest in a decade.